bheems/api-skeleton/README.md

     - should use async/await for making larger number of requests

-  - Response payload should be written/broken down into clean data to be stored into a database
+  - Response payload should be broken down into clean data to be stored into a database